Part-time Power Measurements: nvidia-smi's Lack of Attention

 \section{Conclusion}

 In this paper, we investigated the hardware and software mechanisms of NVIDIA GPU's on-board power sensor.
 We designed a suite of micro-benchmarks to characterise the behaviour of nvidia-smi, and tested on a exhaustive set of over 70 GPUs.
 We further examined the power and energy measurement accuracy of the built-in sensor in comparison to the external power meter.
 Subsequently, we proposed a measurement standard to ensure accurate and precise measurements using nvidia-smi.
-The micro-benchmark and measurement standard are available online.
+The micro-benchmark is available on GitHub\footnote{\url{https://github.com/JimZeyuYang/GPU_Power_Benchmark}}, alongside a spreadsheet detailing our GPU test results, which will be updated with future GPU releases.
 We hope that a robust understanding of the NVIDIA GPU's on-board power sensor's mechanisms and accuracy will empower researchers to use it confidently for accurate power measurements, promoting research in energy efficient computing on GPUs.